 Overview

 After the energy of Buenos Aires, we were ready to trade city streets for mountain trails.
 We spent a week in Bariloche at the start of hiking season (late October)—snow still clung to the higher peaks, but the lower-altitude trails were open and perfect for exploring.
+Since we hadn’t packed for multi-day treks (no hiking poles or camping gear), we focused on scenic day hikes in Bariloche.
+While Bariloche has plenty of 8-10 hour or multi-day routes, we did fine incredible shorter hikes for those who, like us, want to get out into nature without renting a car.

 Each of the hikes below is: